 - The H1 tag should always contain the primary keyword once.

 Enroll in Intellipaat’s Digital Marketing Course in Delhi to learn more!

 Digital Marketing Tutorial: Content Marketing

-One thing is for sure—you can never go wrong with good content.
+One thing is for sure—you can never go wrong with a good content marketing strategy.
 Not only is it a tried and true medium of marketing, but it has worked for both offline and online marketing equally and is considered one of the Digital Marketing basics.
 Whether you are focusing on SEO or SEM, if you don’t pay attention to the quality of the content you produce, then they can’t come to your rescue.

 A fresh piece of quality content can prove valuable and informative to anyone online.
 Take this blog for example.
 Along with giving you the information and knowledge you seek on Digital Marketing, it can also direct you to more related reading materials so that you gain more.
 For instance, here is a blog on the best Digital Marketing Tools.
 Your content can also include CTAs (or Call to Action) to direct the readers to something that requires a response or action from them.
 Below comes an example of a CTA:

 Check out Intellipaat’s Digital Marketing course in Bangalore to gain in-depth knowledge about Digital Marketing!

 Content Marketing is a strategy used in marketing that primarily focuses on the creation, publication, and distribution of consistent, informative, and relevant content to attract and retain a defined target audience and drive profitable customer action.

 Content marketing generates new leads, increases customer loyalty, and strengthens customer-brand interaction.
 Learning how to do Digital Marketing without learning content marketing is an incomplete approach.